Graduate Studies Office organizational chart (pdf) - if you require an alternative format of this document please contact Tasha Glover.

 - Occasional activities: assist in the preparation of OCGS documentation; deal with student grievances, petitions and appeal cases (Policy #70) and discipline (Policy #71).

-For more details refer to A Guide for Research and Supervision at the University of Waterloo (PDF) available in the department, Faculty or Graduate Studies Office.
+For more details refer to A Guide for Research and Supervision at the University of Waterloo (PDF) available in the department, Faculty or Graduate Studies and Postdoctoral Affairs.

 6. Approved Doctoral Dissertation Supervisor (ADDS)